core-wg/transport-indication/draft-amsuess-core-transport-indication.md

 # Indicating alternative transports

-While CoAP can indicate the authority component of the requested URI in all requests (by means of Uri-Host), indicating the scheme of a requested URI (by means of Proxy-Scheme) makes the request implicitly a proxy request.
+While CoAP can indicate the authority component of the requested URI in all requests (by means of Uri-Host and Uri-Port), indicating the scheme of a requested URI (by means of Proxy-Scheme) makes the request implicitly a proxy request.
 However, this needs to be of only little practical concern:
 Any device can serve as a proxy for itself (a "same-host proxy") by accepting requests that carry the Proxy-Scheme option.
-If it is to be a well-behaved as a proxy, the device should then check whether it recognizes the name indicated in Uri-Host as one of its own (as it should if no Proxy-Scheme option accompanied it). <!-- without 7252 explicitly mandating that -->
+If it is to be a well-behaved proxy, the device should then check whether it recognizes the name indicated in Uri-Host as one of its own (as it should if no Proxy-Scheme option accompanied it). <!-- without 7252 explicitly mandating that -->
 If the name is not recognized,